Ssalehjehad/HappyCompanyProject/README.md

-in the package manager run the following commands to set up your SQLite database
+in the package manager console run the following commands to set up your SQLite database

 dotnet ef migrations add InitialCreate  --startup-project ./HappyCompanyProject/HappyCompanyProject.csproj